Last Updated on December 2, 2020 by Oddmund Groette

 The first 7 chapters are all about statistics and how to use that in testing/trading.
 It gives a good explanation of statistical inference, frequency distributions, standard deviation, confidence intervals, data mining, probabilities and p-value.
 Especially the chapter about data mining is interesting.
 Aronson is good at explaining in a simple manner so all these technical concepts are easy to understand.
 He also explains how it’s possible to derive sampling distribution on back-tested results: the Bootstrap and Monte Carlo simulation.
 The author argues that these two methods are the most important test you can perform on your sample to identify the degree of randomness.

 The second part of the book consists of tests of 6402 trading rules.

-I see noe reason to elaborate further on the book as there is lots of reviews on the web.
+I see no reason to elaborate further on the book as there are lots of reviews on the web.
 This one is a really good review.